Bellman function and linear dimension-free estimates in a theorem of Bakry: Introduction

-As remarked above, unlike in Li \cite{Li, Li2} our proofs are purely analytic.
-Moreover, the estimate we obtain in Corollary \ref{c: 2} is linear in $p$ and thus better than those obtained by Li in \cite{Li,Li2}, except when $a=0$.
-In the latter case both estimates are linear, yet the one due to Li exhibits a smaller numerical constant.
+As remarked above, unlike in Li \cite{Li, Li2} and Ba\~nuelos and Os\c ekowski \cite{BO} our proofs are purely analytic.
+Both our estimate in Corollary \ref{c: 2} and the one in \cite{BO} are linear in $p$.
+However, the estimate in \cite{BO} exhibits a smaller numerical constant.
 A better numerical constant in our theorem could be obtained by using a ``sharper'' Bellman function.
 Such a function does exist, see \cite{DV} and \cite{VaVo}, but since it is not explicit, it seems much more difficult to work with.
 The advantage of the Bellman function we utilise in this paper (and which originated in the work of Nazarov and Treil \cite{NT}) is its simplicity and the fact that it admits satisfactory estimates of its partial derivatives (see Theorem \ref{bejaz}).

 The same Nazarov-Treil Bellman function was recently used by A. Volberg and the second author \cite{DV-Sch, DV-Kato} in order to obtain similar results for (generalised) Schr\"odinger operators with nonnegative potentials, again yielding dimension-free estimates with sharp (linear) estimates in $p$ involving explicit constants.